Our coming DNA nightmare, as outlined by a dystopian graphic novel

 Legend provides a blueprint for what comes next: the erasure of DNA privacy, a new industry where faux genetic science drives marketing, and a paradigm shift in how society views our genetic “destiny.”

 For Parekkadan, a professor of biomedical engineering at Rutgers University, the book isn’t just an exercise in science fiction but an urgent thought experiment.
-“We wanted to take ‘disruptive’ technologies to the extreme–paint a realistic world where genetics was embedded in society […]and see how society would react,” he says.
+“We wanted to take ‘disruptive’ technologies to the extreme–paint a realistic world where genetics was embedded in society [ . . . ]and see how society would react,” he says.
 “We found that genetics in this world served as a ‘wedge,’ creating a new normal that tolerated discrimination, inequality, and even corruption with a traumatic loss of identity and individuality.”

 It’s already beginning to happen.